How to Create a Return and Refund Policy That Will Boost Your Sales

-You need to connect with your customers deeply and personally and there is no more honorable way to do that than to clearly lay out your plans for them when you do not meet their expectations.
+You need to connect with your customers and there is no better way to do that than to clearly lay out your plans for them when you do not meet their expectations.

 Show them that you care by drawing up return and refund policies that speak clearly to them and that they can easily articulate.
 At the end of the day, it will be of immense benefit to your business.

 Set expectations for customers

 Nothing works better for a business than securing its current market share while expanding the same market share.
 The easiest way to gain your customers' loyalty is by appealing to their emotions and you can only do this successfully when you show them you care about their satisfaction.

 How better can you show them this than by having a care cut layout on steps they should take if they have any complaints about your products and services?
 Set expectations for them, let them see that you have their interest at heart through your return and refund policy.